 The second point is that in defending Tony Abbott from the unrelenting media attacks I am defending all conservatives, the point being that conservatives who rise to a position equal to Tony Abbott’s public influence will suffer the same fate.
 The conservative position has to be defended.
 Now if Fr Tattersall or anyone else in Edmund Burke’s Club disagrees with what I have outlined here, then they have to present argument and evidence with reference to my comments to justify their position.
 A mere statement of position will not do.
 I will willingly post any counter argument on The Edmund Burke Society website.

 As if damning my intellectual efforts without evidence was not enough, Fr Tattersall opened another front.
 He said ‘a number of members of the EBC have spoken to me of how tired they are of your uncritical support of Abbott, and of their concern that the EBC consequently is made to look utterly partisan.’
-In terms of my position in Edmund Burke’s Club this was a serious allegation the truth.
+In terms of my position in Edmund Burke’s Club this was a serious allegation the truth of which I energetically contend.
 I wonder that nobody of that number ever said anything to me.
 In any case, it prompted my immediate resignation as president.

 In retrospect, this reflects, I believe, an attitude among some that had been brewing, perhaps unconsciously in some, for some time.
 It points to the rise of a faction under the leadership of one of its members whose perspective and orientation were in conflict with mine.
 On further reflection, I decided my membership of Edmund Burke’s Club was no longer tenable.
 For my sake and the sake of the Club I parted company with it.